devkishor8007/laptopstore_restapi/README.md

 # laptopstore_restapi

-Generally, I am following the MVC pattern to make the Laptop Store REST API using nodejs, expressjs and mongoDB [ BACKEND SERVER ] and also handles the error.
+Generally, I am following the MVC pattern to make the Laptop Store REST API using nodejs, expressjs and mongoDB [BACKEND SERVER] and handles the error.

 ## Installation